streamflow-finance/js-sdk/README.md

 # StreamFlow Timelock

-Token Vesting and Streaming Payments for SPL tokens. **Free and open-source.**
+Token Vesting and Streaming Payments for SPL tokens.

-Backed by Serum and Solana.
+Backed by Solana Foundation and Serum.

 ## Important:

 This software is under active development.
-It's provided as is, without any warranty.

 **The code is not yet audited.**